Stefan P. Mortensen

 - Metabolic studies with stable isotopes

-- Physiology for medical, biomedical and pharmacy students.
-Exercise physiology for medican students and students in Sports Sciences.
+- Physiology for medical, biomedical and engineering students.

 - Bente Klarlund Pedersen (Center for Physical Activity, Rigshospitalet)